natalieagus/50002-2022/_notes/5_sequentiallogic.md

 <div class="redborder">However, we still have one small issue: the external input need to obey the dynamic discipline of the <i>first</i> 'upstream' DFF (that directly receives external input) in the circuit.  </div>

-In practice, it is **not possible** for any arbitrary input to always be synchronised with the clock, i.e: to obey the $t_S$ and $t_H$ requirements (of the external input facing 'upstream' DFF) at all times.
+In practice, it is **not possible** for any arbitrary input to always be synchronised with the clock, i.e: to obey the $$t_S$$ and $$t_H$$ requirements (of the external input facing 'upstream' DFF) at all times.
 Recall that dynamic discipline is crucial for any sequential logic circuit to work properly.
 We are now going to discuss what happens if **dynamic discipline is violated**.

 <img src="https://dl.dropboxusercontent.com/s/ucujrzj5imp4xxy/metas.png?raw=1"  alt="Figure10"  width="60%" height = "60%">

 Look at the figure above.
 Let D be the "user" input to the Flip-Flop and OUT be the output "Q" of the Flip-Flop.
-When one of the timing constraints ($t_{H}$ in this case) imposed by the dynamic discipline is violated, we may end up storing the invalid values during read/memory mode.
+When one of the timing constraints ($$t_{H}$$ in this case) imposed by the dynamic discipline is violated, we may end up storing the invalid values during read/memory mode.
 This event of storing invalid value is called the **metastable state**.